-Vincent Delbrouck (AKA V.D.)
-(Brussels, Belgium, 1975) makes very personal work that is a mix of autobiography and fiction.
-He describes his photo series as ‘poetic documentaries’.
-He often combines his photographs with his own texts and drawings and incorporates them into collages.
-His photo books have a (fictitious) diary-like character.
-In 2008 his first book Beyond History (Havana 1998–2006) appeared.
-This book won the Prix de Livre d’auteur at Les Rencontres Internationales de la Photographie in Arles in 2009.
+Vincent Delbrouck, or V.D.
+(Brussels, Belgium, 1975), makes extremely personal work that blends autobiography and fiction.
+He often combines his photographs with his own texts and drawings to create collages.
+His photobooks have a (fictional) diary-like character.
+His first photobook, Beyond History (Havana 1998–2006), appeared in 2008.
+In 2009 it was selected for the Prix de Livre d’auteur during Les Rencontres Internationales de la Photographie in Arles.

 Cuba, and the capital of Havana in particular, form a motif that runs through Delbrouck’s life and work.
 Another country that is important to him is Nepal, where he and his family lived for a year (2009-2010) in its capital, Kathmandu.
 His Himalaya project resulted in three photobooks: As Dust Alights (2013), Some Windy Trees (2013) and Dzogchen (2015).
 Vincent Delbrouck has had several solo exhibitions, including in Fomu in Antwerp (2015) and the Musée de la Photographie in Charleroi.
 Part of Champú was premièred at the Photoluxfestival in Lucca in 2019.